NwCoder21/Jenkins/README.md

 * [How to use Windows Sandbox - a lightweight virtual machine](https://www.youtube.com/watch?v=UywHb0rOHVI)

+* WHen starting a VM, if you see a black screen after inital boot up process: https://www.youtube.com/watch?v=57U2sTzlfuM

 * How to update disk size:

   1. Select 'File' in the top left of the VirtualBox Manager